Symmetric noncrossing partitions of an annulus with double points

 \section{McCammond and Sulway's lattice in type $\afftype{D}$}

 Much of the interest in the interval $[1,c]_T$ is motivated by the study of Artin groups.
 When $[1,c]_T$ is a lattice (for example when $W$ is finite), it can be used to prove strong results about the Artin group associated to~$W$.
 When $W$ is affine, $[1,c]_T$ is often not a lattice, as, for example, we have seen in affine type~$\afftype{D}$.
 McCammond and Sulway \cite{McSul} proved many of the same strong results about Artin groups associated to affine Coxeter groups by extending $W$ to a larger group where the analog of $[1,c]_T$ is a lattice.
 Briefly, the key idea is the following: Some elements of $W$ act as translations in the affine reflection representation of~$W$.
-We factor the translations that appear in $[1,c]_T$ into translations that are not in $W$ and to consider the larger group generated by $W$ and these ``factored translations''.
+We factor the translations that appear in $[1,c]_T$ into translations that are not in $W$ and consider the larger group generated by $W$ and these ``factored translations''.

 In this section, we review the notion of factored translations from \cite{McSul}, as slightly generalized in~\cite{affncA}.
 We will see that the interval $[1,c]_{T\cup L}$ from Section~\ref{gen sec}, which was shown in Theorem~\ref{isom d} to be isomorphic to $\tNCDc$, is obtained by factoring the translations in $[1,c]_T$, but not factoring them as completely as required in the construction of~\cite{McSul}.
 We describe a way to further factor the loops at double points to recover, up to isomorphism, the lattice of McCammond and Sulway in type~$\afftype{D}$.
-We close the section with some discussion of planar diagrams for the lattice, which are less satisfying than planar diagrams for $[1,c]_{T\cup L}$.
+We close the section with a discussion of how to describe the lattice with planar diagrams and some additional algebraic information.